tetianadvorianchenko/Veeam_challenge_tetiana_dvorianchenko/README.md

-# Celonis test automation challenge
+# Veeam test automation challenge

 Using Selenium WebDriver, please do the following:
 - Open https://cz.careers.veeam.com/vacancies and maximize the browser window.